 Bachelor???s degree in Public Health, Public Administration, International Affairs, or related fields is required or equivalent in training & experience.

 At least 5 years of experience related to implementing, monitoring and managing complex projects within the global health and development sector;

 Experience with programs supported by the U.S. Government, other global bilateral organizations or private funders;

 Demonstrated project management, strategic planning, and proposal development skills and capacity to think strategically, to facilitate actions to be accomplished across matrixed organizations, to work in multi-cultural settings and with a high degree of independence;

 Strong interpersonal, communication, organizational, analytical, and leadership skills;

-Five to six domestic and/or international trips of 7/10 days in duration per year.
+3-4 domestic and/or international trips of one week in duration per year.